sergeypypyrev/CopyPasteJulia/README.md

 1. Open http://your-host-name:8000/ in several browsers (may be on different devices).

 Now whenever user changes text or file in one browser - the same text or file will be available in all other browsers.

-# Demo

-Live demo is available at http://demo.pypyrev.com/.
-Open it in several browsers (may be on different devices).
-Whenever user changes text or file in one browser - the same text or file will be available in all other browsers.